Licensure & DEA

 Torrance, CA 90509

 The Certification for Fee Exemption box must be checked in order to receive the fee exemption with the following information:

-When you receive your DEA certificate, please provide a copy to the GME Office and to your residency program office.
+When you receive your DEA certificate, please provide a copy to your residency program office.

 How To Change Your Exempting Institution